Cherry Manhattan

 From lighting up stages with her BA in theater to food journalist, Elaine Benoit's journey is a testament to passion's transformative power.
 As the CEO of Dishes Delish, she offers a blend of healthy, comforting recipes and exquisitely crafted cocktails.
 Beyond the kitchen, Elaine voiced her culinary adventures on her podcast, "Dishing," and co-owns Food Blogger Help, extending her expertise to guide budding food bloggers to success.
 Whether it's for a heartwarming dish or insights into food blogging, Elaine's diverse experiences make her a beacon in the culinary digital landscape.

-1. wonderful!!
+wonderful!!
 I’ve just completed an article for a local publication on cocktail cherries…and had to celebrate with a Manhattan.
-The cherry infused bourbon sounds amazing!
+The cherry infused bourbon was amazing!

-7. This is really such a chic drink.
-It sounds absolutely gorgeous and I’d love to sip on one this evening…a perfect way to kick off the weekend!
+This is really such a chic drink.
+It was absolutely delicious and a perfect way to kick off the weekend!